alekperos/pug-templates/README.md

 # Pug-Templates

-This is a command-line tool to generate templates from Pug files into a single JavaScript file for use in browsers.
+This is a command-line tool to generate a single JavaScript file from Pug templates to use in browsers.

 ## Installation